jwillage/nbcfail/nbc_fail.md

 We can see that there was some use of the #nbcfail hashtag even before the opening ceremony.
 The tweets from Aug 2 up to the night of Aug 5 were mostly about the 1-hour delay that NBC announced.
 There were also a handful of tweets speculating on the resurgance of the #nbcfail hashtag, and complaints about commercials cutting into a soccer game (Olympic soccer started prior to the opening ceremony).

-In the days after the opening ceremony, the hashtag's frequency roughly follows this trend: increases throughout the day, peaking during primetime coverage, and then dying down starting at midnight, reaching its lowest volume around 5 AM EDT.
+In the days after the opening ceremony, the hashtag's frequency roughly follows this trend: increases throughout the day, peaking during primetime coverage, and then dying down, reaching its lowest volume around 5 AM EDT.

 ![](figure/daily-activity-1.png)